Ganzibra

 Symbolically, ganzibras are considered to be uthras on earth (Tibil).
 Their responsibilities include performing masbuta, masiqta, wedding ceremonies, and other rituals, all of which can only be performed by priests.
 They must prepare their own food to maintain ritual purity.
 Ganzibra priests are also prohibited from consuming stimulants such as wine, tobacco, and coffee.

 Ordination

 The ganzibras go through an elaborate set of initiation rituals that are separate from those performed for the tarmidas.
-According Drower (1937), a ganzibra can only be initiated immediately before the death of a pious member of the Mandaean community.
+According to Drower (1937), a ganzibra can only be initiated immediately before the death of a pious member of the Mandaean community.
 Two ganzibras and two shgandas are required to perform the initiation.

 The bukra is the first masiqta performed by a ganzibra priest just after ordination.

+The ʿngirta (lit. 'message'; also refers to Qulasta prayers 73–74) is a ceremony used to inform the World of Light about the ordination of a ganzibra.

+A ganzibra qualifies to become a rishama after he initiates five priests.

+In Mandaean texts

+In Right Ginza 15.7, 15.8, 16.1, and 17.1, the uthra Yura is mentioned as Yura Rba Ganzibra, or "Great Yura the Ganzibra."